 Independence

 The green Independence section of our curriculum wheel focusses on developing our students' Daily Living Skills, providing work experience opportunities within Endeavour and out in the local community which may incorporate travel training.
-This section also acknowledges the importance of our young people being part of their community and having opportunities to engage in their own interests and leisure activities.
+This section also acknowledges the importance of our young people being part of their family, school and wider community.

 Activities